Frequently Asked Questions About Chiropractic Care in Buffalo

 Altogether, chiropractic care is useful in treating a wide range of acute and chronic pain.
 If you’re experiencing pain of any kind, or would like to be preventative with your care, our BC + PT chiropractors are here to help you.

 Is chiropractic treatment safe?

 When performed by someone trained and licensed to perform chiropractic care, the treatment is safe and effective.
 Chiropractic adjustments are actually much less risky than using drugs or surgery to treat the issue of chronic pain.
 Some patients who seek treatment will only require a slight amount of pressure, while others might require a stronger treatment.
-It takes a skilled and knowledgeable professional like the ones at Buffalo Chiropractic + Acupuncture, PLLC to know the difference.
+It takes a skilled and knowledgeable professional like the ones at Buffalo Chiropractic + Physical Therapy, PLLC to know the difference.
 In other words, don't try this at home!
 As we should be, chiropractors are required to receive years of training and must receive special licenses in order to practice this skill.
 The risks associated with chiropractic care, like a slipped or herniated disc, compressed spinal nerve, or very rarely, a vertebral artery dissection, are extremely uncommon when performed by a licensed and trained chiropractor.
 When we think about the risks of chiropractic care, it is important to weigh it against the risks of alternative treatments that help similar conditions.
 Chiropractic treatments are much safer than many of these alternatives, and Doctors of Chiropractic Care are well-trained in the field to provide patients with safe and successful care.

 What type of education and training do chiropractors have?